|

 Like most third world countries, Kenya has growing

-land pressure issues, with the increasing population ever searching
+with the increasing population ever searching

-of land-animal-population conflict.
+of human-animal conflict.

 This is an issue

-being taken up by government, conservation bodies and NGO's.
-Funds
+being taken up by government, conservation bodies

-are a major problem when it comes to conservation and often, organisations
+are a major problem when it comes to conservation

 |